jiaaren/udacity_ml/deep_learning/1_intro_neuralnetworks/1_intro_neuralnetworks.md

   - To revisit gradient descent formulas
 - How is sigmoid 1.5  = 0.82 intuitively?
   - 1.5 = 0.8 + 0.7
+- Learn matrix multiplication for neural networks
+- revisit feedforward and backpropogation
+  - and math behind

 ## Numpy
 - learn `matmul`, `multiply`